WARP-LAB/RawModernOpenGL/README.md

 ## Todo

-PR welcome to reorganise and add some more stuff (like key and mouse callbacks).
+PR welcome to add some more stuff to this barebones boilerplate.